Grime music: International growth

 The 2005 release of 679 Recordings' Run the Road compilation showcased some of the most popular grime releases to that point, increasing the popularity and fame of grime and grime artists internationally.
 A particularly notable grime artist who has had success overseas is Lady Sovereign, who appeared on Late Show with David Letterman, signed to Jay-Z's Roc-A-Fella Records, and whose "Love Me or Hate Me" became the first video by a British artist to reach number one on MTV's Total Request Live.

 It was not until the release of his third album, 2007's Maths + English, that Dizzee Rascal experienced international acclaim.
 He was nominated for the Mercury Music Prize again, and despite the fact that the album was not released in the United States in 2007, it received high praise from international music critics, magazines, websites and blogs, including Pitchfork Media, Rolling Stone, and Rock Sound.
 By 2010, he had achieved three number one singles in a row.

 In Canada, British Man Dem (B.M.D.), a grime collective originally from the UK, popularised grime with their radio show "Brits in the 6ix" in 2008 in which they brought grime artists to the spotlight in Canada.
 More Canadian grime artists appeared in the Toronto area during the 2010s, most notably by Canadian grime artist Tre Mission, one of the first North American artists to be associated with the predominantly United Kingdom-based grime genre.
 Drake also proved helpful in bringing grime to the spotlight in Canada; Skepta's single Shutdown sampled a video by Drake, and Skepta later worked on Drake's More Life project.

 Various UK MC's have had successful tours in New Zealand, such as Wiley, Stormzy and Eyez.
 Stormzy's album Gang Signs & Prayer reached No.14 in the New Zealand charts.
 A grime tour known as Eskimo Dance was intended to occur in Australia and New Zealand in late 2018, featuring MC's Wiley, Lethal Bizzle, Devlin, P Money & Little Dee, President T and producers DJ Target and Rude Kid.
 It was anticipated to be the 'biggest ever' grime tour in New Zealand.
 The event was cancelled in late 2018 by Wiley himself for unclear reasons.
 New Zealand grime MC Stanza Switch Blade and NZ grime crew Spreading The Sickness (STS Crew) have both featured on Risky Roadz, a long-running influential grime video series wherein MC's are made to freestyle over handpicked beats.

-The late 2010s and early 2020s a number of collaborations and genre-blending projects between South African and UK gqom musical artists and grime MCs such as Lady Lykez, Scratcha DVA and Novelist.
+In the late 2010s and early 2020s, a number of collaborations and genre-blending projects between South African and UK gqom musical artists and grime MCs; examples include Lady Lykez, Scratcha DVA and Novelist.